When designing a modern kitchen, updating small details can make all the difference. Get inspired with these straightforward but effective ideas.

-Structurally, one of the best investments you can make is to install a modern island unit.
-It can double the area you have available for food preparation and be a useful place to house appliances such as dishwashers or washing machines, providing the necessary plumbing and electrics are in place.
+Structurally, one of the best investments you can make is the installation of a modern island unit.
+It can double the area you have available for food preparation and be a useful place to house appliances such as dishwashers or washing machines, as long as the necessary plumbing and electrics are in place.

 If you are short on space, kitchen islands often prove to be more versatile than a dining table, so you could consider replacing yours with one.
 Recent designs include overlapping tables, which extend out over the end of the island, offering the best of both worlds.